Identifying the Deviator: Introduction

-The paper is also related to statistical decision theory.
-Recall that in a statistical decision problem (See, for example, ~\cite[Chapter 7]{AR}), a statistician observes a realization from a distribution that depends on an unknown parameter, and then makes a decision.
-The statistician's loss is a function of the unknown parameter and her decision.
-In our problem, a realization is an infinite sequence of outcomes, the parameter space is all distributions induced by possible deviations of a single player, the statistician's decision is a player to blame, and the statistician loses if an innocent player is blamed.
+infinite sequence of outcomes, the parameter space is all distributions induced by possible deviations of a single player, the statistician's decision is a player to blame, and the statistician loses if an innocent player is blamed.
 Our blame function is, in the terminology of statistical decision theory, a decision rule.
 The twist is that in our problem the statistician makes a decision only if the realization is outside the target set.
-We show that in our environment the statistician has a decision rule with zero risk.
+We show that in our environment the statistician has a decision rule with zero risk

-An explicit statistical problem related to our work is the slippage problem, see, e.g., \cite{Mosteller, KT}.
-In this problem, one would like to test whether several given populations have the same mean, and, if not, find the population with the maximal mean.
-Put in the language of our problem, in the slippage problem (a) the selections of each player are independent of past selections and are identically distributed, and (b) the only possible deviation is to increase the mean of one's choices.